(Image from www.the-mia.com)

 Although no longer a regular racer, Helen remains very active in motorsport.
-She and Vin have acquired the rights to the Chevron name, and are directors of Chevron Cars, stocking parts for new and classic sports-racers.
-They have now started manufacturing a road-going Chevron too.
+She and Vin acquired the rights to the Chevron name, and were directors of Chevron Cars, stocking parts for new and classic sports-racers.
+They started manufacturing a road-going Chevron too.
 Both still occasionally race Chevrons themselves; in a 2003 club meeting at Brands Hatch Helen showed she still had the knack by coming third in two races in her own B19.

 In 2013, Helen stepped down as Chair of the BWRDC, but did make a return to competition in the form of a hillclimb at Shelsley Walsh.
 She was driving a Chevron B19.